For Organizations

 Step 3

-Use the roster to prepare heat-day check-in lists without adding full employee management features to the public app.
+Turn the approved roster into organized check-in lists for supervisors without adding a full employee management system to the public app.

 Privacy and consent